Techtonica/curriculum/react-express.js/react-expressjs.md

 export default App;
 ```

-Let's test it by clicking the button in your react app.
+Test it by clicking the button in your react app.
 You will get the message **Hello from ExpressJS** from the server.

 ### Independent Practice